geocrystal/timezone_finder/README.md

 Offline timezone lookup by latitude and longitude for Crystal.
 This library automatically loads timezone boundary data and provides fast, accurate timezone lookups using spherical geometry.

+## Data Source

+The timezone boundary data used by this library comes from [timezone-boundary-builder](https://github.com/evansiroky/timezone-boundary-builder), a project that extracts timezone boundaries from OpenStreetMap data.

 ## Installation

 1. Add the dependency to your `shard.yml`: